Both unavailable. Only Visitor and Service modes will be offered in AOT49. Accepted programs have to be scheduled in

 The high-temporal resolution photometer SiFAP2 is available as a visitor instrument at the TNG.
-It is not a common-user instrument, but it will be supported in two slots of maximum 27 hours each in May and August 2021.
-Target selection has to take this into account.
+It is not a common-user instrument, but it will be supported in two slots of maximum 36 hours each in May 2022 and August 2022.
+Target visibility has to take this into account.
 Moreover, before submitting the proposal, the proponent team must contact the SiFAP2 PI Alessandro Papitto for a technical validation.
 Publications based on SiFAP2 data must include builders as co-authors.
 For more information about SiFAP2 and the available observing modes (photometry and linear polarimetry) see www.tng.iac.es/instruments/sifap2/.

 Overheads must be included in the justification of the requested time.
 Lacking or incomplete computation of the overheads may result in a downgrading of the proposal.

 For DOLORES, these can be estimated as follows:

 The TNG monitoring capabilities are very limited, since its schedule is dominated by visitor and visitor-like mode observations.
 Proposals requesting very frequent, time-constrained visits have scarce chances to be accepted.
 In some cases, a prior time-sharing agreement with GAPS may help, alhough it does not guarantee acceptance.
 The feasibility of monitoring proposal will be evaluated case by case.

 MOS observations are bound to strict constraints on the number of masks and on the time necessary to design/manufacture them.
 See the dedicated web page for details.

 Proposals requiring special observing procedures (e.g. more than 4/10 MOS masks per night/run) will be downgraded or not considered unless previously discussed with the TNG staff and authorized by the TNG director.

-During visitor time, ToO observations will be performed by the visitor observer, with the instrument in use or by TNG staff (on a best effort basis).
+During visitor time, ToO observations will be performed by the visitor observer, with the instrument in use or by TNG staff in remote mode (on a best effort basis).
 Please read our ToO policy if you are planning to propose for ToO.